RC Transfer with Cars24: Timelines, Process, and What Sellers Should Expect

 Different states across India operate with varying levels of digitisation and administrative speed within their respective transport departments.
 Furthermore, metro cities like Delhi or Mumbai often process applications faster than smaller towns where manual record-keeping might still exist.

 Therefore, a seller should expect a timeline that reflects the local efficiency of their specific RTO.
 In addition to this, seasonal holidays and RTO backlogs can occasionally extend the usual duration for a new RC to be issued.
-Consequently, the ideal timeline for a state-level transfer usually ranges between 15 days to 45 days under normal circumstances.
+Consequently, the ideal timeline for a state-level transfer usually ranges between 15 days and 45 days under normal circumstances.
 Furthermore, our centralised system tracks these regional variations to provide the most accurate updates to our users.

 Challenging Inter-State Transfer